darklang/docs/docs/slack-apps/tutorials/new-trello-card.md

 ![assets/slack-apps/tutorials/new-trello-card/interactivity.png](assets/slack-apps/tutorials/new-trello-card/interactivity.png)

 3. Slack uses JSON to generate modals via a framework called Block Kit, even providing a [handy Block Kit builder](https://api.slack.com/tools/block-kit-builder).
 At this point, it may make sense to pause and create your modal - we'll need the JSON soon.
-The modal we're going to use has 3 fields: a singleline for the card name, a multiline for the card description and a select for a list of lists.
+The modal we're going to use has 3 fields: a single line for the card name, a multiline for the card description and a select for a list of lists.

 4. Now, just like before, we're going to call the Slash command and grab the 404.

 ![assets/slack-apps/tutorials/new-trello-card/newslashcommand.png](assets/slack-apps/tutorials/new-trello-card/newslashcommand.png)

-5. Grab your `trigger_id` from the request.body:
+5. Grab your `trigger_id` from the `request.body`:

 ![assets/slack-apps/tutorials/new-trello-card/triggerid.png](assets/slack-apps/tutorials/new-trello-card/triggerid.png)